 Apply to new occurrences

-The Apply to new occurrences checkbox in the Label Editor is available for the first instance of a label with a dynamic attribute.
-Selecting this option propagates the attribute to all future instance labels, meaning all labels created for this instance share the attribute value of the initial instance label.
+The Apply to new occurrences checkbox appears on the first instance of a label with a dynamic attribute.
+When selected, it applies the attribute value to all future labels of that instance.

 Creating an Ontology is a crucial step in developing effective machine learning applications.
 Keep the following considerations in mind when designing your Ontologies: